smittyvanilli/trongate-snippets-sublime/SNIPPETS-LIST.md

 *Disclaimer: I will be getting rid of all extra 'f' keys as there are many functions in this list.
 For example, Trongate Add Floating Cents Function is not 'tgafcf'.
-It is only 'tgafc' the hit the Tab key.
+It is only 'tgafc' then hit the Tab key.
 Enjoy the added speed using these snippets!*

 # Table of Trongate snippets